Creating a Career Development Plan: Tips and Strategies

 - Where do I want to be in five or 10 years?

-Create Short-Term Goals
+Set Short-Term Goals

 Consider these questions:

-- What are the smallest steps I can do to reach my long-term goals?
+- What are the smallest steps I can make to help me achieve my long-term objectives?

-- What are the steps I can take to help me increase my effectiveness in my job and become more visible?
+- What are the steps I can take to help me develop in my role and make me more visible?

-Develop an actionable strategy that includes:
+Make an actionable plan that includes:

 - Training courses or programs that are required to be completed